 Stay safe and healthy — we’ll get through this.
 We’re here for you.
 Seriously, we are cataloging the availability of home birth and birth center availability across the country.
 And we have resources for you to search midwives, birth centers, doulas, and lactation consultants that have availability in-home (with protective measures) and with virtual appointments as well.
 Many of these professionals have recently lost much of their work and income since hospitals have strictly limited much of the birth support team and visitors during a birth and their passion and expertise is to support birthing people.

-We’re also providing free mini chats with our team of birth professionals to talk through your options, ask all of your questions, and hopefully reduce some of your anxiety around the arrival of your little one.
+We wish you peace and love around the arrival of your little one.
 Knowledge is power.
 You are powerful.
 And you’re not alone.
+You've got this.